nestybox/sysbox-ee/docs/quickstart/README.md

-# Sysbox Quick Start Guide
+# Sysbox-EE Quick Start Guide

 This document shows, by way of example, how to deploy system containers and quickly take advantage of their features.